 The Volunteer Health Program’s first two eye missions were to Gracias, Honduras 1994-1995.
-At the invitation of and in coordination with the efforts of a well-organized local nonprofit agency FEDECOH, we saw over 2000 patients each visit.
-There was a great need at this site; however, much needed follow up care for our patients was difficult.
+At the invitation of and in coordination with the efforts of a well-organized local nonprofit agency FEDECOH.
+We saw over 2000 patients each visit.
+There was a great need at this site however the much needed follow up care for our patients was difficult.

 1995 to 2019:

-The second project site was started in 1995 with ILAC (Institute for Latin American Concern) in Santiago de los Caballeros, Dominican Republic.
+The second project site was started in 1995 with ILAC (Institute for Latin American Concern) in Licey Al Medio, Dominican Republic.

 For the past 40 years, ILAC’s health care services have been based on a true and integral commitment to the struggling campesinos (farmers) of the remote areas in the Dominican Republic.
 ILAC services 210 communities and have trained over 265 local health care volunteers (Cooperadores) from these communities to assist in the primary health care and screening.
 The Cooperadores are trained by ILAC, with educational aids from VHP to select patients in need of eye care.
 They accompany patients to the ILAC Mission headquarters, stay at their side during treatment and /or surgery and monitor their progress in the villages.